Requesting Co-signature

 Authorized cosigners in Cerbo are users who:

-- Have a Role of Provider or have an NPI on file and
+• Have a Role of Provider or have an NPI on file and

-- Are not set to be able (or required) to request co-signatures.
+• Are not set to require co-signatures.

 When someone cosigns a note, they can:

-- Sign and leave the original signer as the provider of record for the encounter, with themselves as cosigner.
+1. Sign and leave the original signer as the provider of record for the encounter, with themselves as cosigner.

-- Sign and take ownership, leaving the original signer as a cosigner.
+2. Sign and take ownership, leaving the original signer as a cosigner.

-- Sign and take ownership, removing the original signer from the encounter note signing record.
+3. Sign and take ownership, removing the original signer from the encounter note signing record.

 When the note is co-signed using options 1 or 2 above, it will show in the top right-hand corner both the signed date and user and the co-signed date and user.
-If option 3 is used, it would just show the cosigner as the note signer.

 Co-signing cannot be undone.
 But if the note is unsigned, both the signature and co-signature will be cleared.